ceramicnetwork/docs/docs/protocol/index.md

 ---

-The Ceramic protocol is made out of various different components:
+The Ceramic protocol is made out of the following components:

 - [Streams](./streams/index.md)
 - [Accounts](./accounts/index.md)